 This video from early 2016 is a different take on a bike check where Aaron Ross builds up a new bike on location at Empire.

-Aaron gives some insight throughout the process of building the bike on things like using triflow to install grips as well as the explanation behind why he likes stretching them in the process.
+Aaron gives some insight throughout the process of building the bike on things like using triflow to install grips and explains why he likes stretching them in the process.

 There’s also a piece in here about how he airs new tires up as much as possible before letting some out to try to make the tires look as big as possible.